-It's likely no secret that I'm a bit obsessed with cookies.
-After all, cookies are loaded with carbs and eating carbs is my favorite
+I’m a bit obsessed with holiday cookie recipes.
+After all, cookies are loaded with carbs, and eating carbs is my favorite

-When I give to others, it warms my heart inside, so I truly hope that my recipients, Deanna, Chris, and Karen, enjoyed their Finnish almond log cookies!
+Giving to others warms my heart, so I truly hope that my recipients, Deanna, Chris, and Karen, enjoy their almond log cookies!
 Special thanks goes out to the wonderful bloggers who sent ME cookies this year.
 Thank you, Amanda, Jessica, and Kathy for the delicious treats you lovingly sent my way!

-Now I hope all of YOU enjoy this recipe as much as I enjoyed sharing it with you!
+Now I hope all of YOU enjoy this recipe as much as I enjoyed baking the delicious cookies for you!